w3c/wot-thing-description/proposals/common-definitions/README.md

 ## Basic mechanism

-### Defaultable elements
+### Defaultable form elements

-An element that is defaultable has a container `{element}Definitions` at the root of the Thing that is a map of element of that kind.
+Forms and schemas are defaultable and have a container `formDefinitions` and `schemaDefinitions` at the root of the Thing that is a map of Forms and Schemas, respectively.

-Every element as a term `inherit` that points to a single element in `{element}Definitions`, if inherit is populated all the fields in the pointed element are used as default for the current element.
+Using `formDefaults` or `schemaDefaults` as an array in the root level chooses which of the previously-defined definitions are default for the Thing.

-### Inlineable fields
+### Inlining

-A field may contain either a string pointing to an element in `{element}Definitions` or may contain the element of that kind itself.
+Using `formDefaults` or `schemaDefaults` with an object in the root level removes the need for `formDefinitions` or `schemaDefinitions` and you can define the default for the Thing within the object, thus not needing to define before using.
+This mechanism is called inlining a definition.

-### Thing-wide default
+### Overriding

-Fields that override the starting default for all the elements of that kind.

-### Usage in the TD

-`Form`, `Connection`, `DataSchema` and `Security` are **Defaultable Elements**.
-All the fields that can take one are **Inlineable fields**.
+The defaults defined in the root level (definition or inlining), can be overwritten in two ways:

+1. A form can redefine the specific keyword in the defaults object, i.e. `contentType` or use an absolute URI in the value `href`.
+This way, the default defined in the Thing-level is overridden.
+2. A form can use the `form` keyword and point to a form definition from `formDefinitions`.
+That way, that specific form would use the keys and values defined at that definition instead of the default one.

 ## Keywords and Types